 - The “right content” is simply a matter of giving valuable information to your target market that is remarkable.
 If you’re a company that makes industrial boilers, then perhaps you provide a 5-minute informational video on how your boilers provide the most energy at the lowest cost and are “green”.

 - Figuring out the “right time” is based on what your target market is most likely to do next (based on previous patterns) and providing them with the next steps.
 (I hate to get morbid, but this next example is just too simple to pass up) If you own a Funeral Home, the right content might be a brochure on the cost savings of setting up your own funeral arrangements now rather than leaving it to your children to figure out.
-The “right time” is a delicate matter here of course, so tread lightly, but hopefully you get the point.
+The “right time” is a delicate matter here, of course, so tread lightly, but hopefully, you get the point.

-- Figure out the “right person” has two parts to it.
+- Figuring out the “right person” has two parts to it.
 The first part is to know your buyer persona.
 The second part is knowing the actual person in the business you’re targeting that’s the decision maker, or at least an influencer.

 Now I’ll leave you with a Lloyd Christmas quote about IOUs to really inspire you: “That’s as good as money, sir.
 Those are I.O.U.’s.
-Go ahead and add it up, every cents accounted for.
+Go ahead and add it up, every cent accounted for.
 Look, see this?
 That’s a car.
 275 thou.
 Might wanna hang onto that one.”

 To your continued success,